-The following terms are trademarks of Lenovo in the United States, other countries or both:

-Lenovo Lenovo logo ThinkPad ThinkPad logo TrackPoint

-Microsoft, Windows, Windows Server, and Cortana are trademarks of the Microsoft group of companies.
+LENOVO, LENOVO logo, THINKPAD, THINKPAD logo and TRACKPOINT are trademarks of Lenovo.
+Microsoft and Windows are trademarks of the Microsoft group of companies.
+Intel, Thunderbolt and Optane are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 The terms HDMI and HDMI High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC in the United States and other countries.
 USB-C is a trademark of USB Implementers Forum.

-Other company, product, or service names may be the trademarks or service marks of others.
+All other trademarks are the property of their respective owners. © 2021 Lenovo.

-Part Number: SP40M74023
+Part Number: SP40Y99621_01